The Ciderhouse and Tasting Room are located in the old hop kilns.

 Robert Plant heard singing the praises of Oliver's Real Traditional Cider

-Click on the link below and watch our video produced with enormous effort and great skill by Jonathan Blease at Stories4Change.
+Click on the link below and watch our video produced with enormous care and great skill by Jonathan Blease at Stories4Change.

 Talking about The Three Counties Perry Presidium, a Slow Food initiative to support the long term survival of perry

-Duty increases, glass increases, it never ends but we want to remind our regulars that Oliver's Real Draught cider and perry in any recycled containers is really good value.
+Duty increases, glass increases, increases in general are inevitable but we want to remind our regulars that Oliver's Real Draught cider and perry in "any" recycled containers is really good value.

 This is just one of the many areas where we try and recycle, waste less and compost.

 The buzz words are sustainability and the environment.
 At Oliver's we really hope that we do our best to produce cider and perry in a good, clean and fair way.

 Old barrels are sold for planting tubs and water butts and decorative uses.